 Not to be presumptuous, but I think the buildings themselves are a huge part of the appeal for a Chicago architectural boat tour.
 This city has become iconic for its architecture in the 146 years since the Great Chicago Fire.
 That disaster gave architects from all over the world a blank slate when it burned away the old core of Chicago.
 Into the breach have come some of the most famous names in 19th, 20th, and 21st century architecture: Daniel Burnham.
 Louis Sullivan.
 Holabird and Root.
 Mies van der Rohe.
 Fazlur Rahman Khan.
 Helmut Jahn.
 Jeanne Gang.
 The names go on and on.

 Their physical legacy is the stunning array of buildings strung along the banks of the Chicago River and Lake Michigan.
 The Chicago architectural boat tour lets you luxuriate in this architectural dreamscape.
 Oftentimes, the boat guides themselves don’t even need to impress anything onto the guests.
-The sights themselves do all the talking that’s needed.
+The sights themselves do all the talking, really.
 (It’s nice when you’re on a Chicago architectural boat tour during the fireworks, too).
 In fact, we notice when guiding tours with Tours and Boats that some of the guests don’t even understand English!

 #4.
 The Clever Engineering of Chicago Skyscrapers